sohel-ahmed-ansari/shinobi-sprint/README.md

 ### Story behind the game:

-I started this as something to add to my website sohelansari.com as an easter egg.
+I started this as something to add to my website [sohelansari.com](https://sohelansari.com/).
 Eventaually spent more time than I thought and my son wanted more and more things which I kept adding and this is what it became.

 I am an experienced frontend developer but I had 0 experience in game development.
 So this is the first game I have ever built.